Fog Over Frisco - Find The Killer!

 Then ... the flying boat continues searching off the coast.

 Then ...
 Tony too joins the search for Burchard's boat in the Los Angeles Harbor.
-The harbor's distinctive clock tower can be seen across the Turning Basin beyond the ship's smokestack.
+The harbor's distinctive clock tower can be seen across the Turning Basin towards the right beyond the ship's smokestack.

 ... c 1920 ... this early photo captured the 1917 cruise terminal and clock tower in its glory days.
 They were demolished in the late 1940s.